‘The Conners’ Spoilers: Candice Bergen Joins Cast In Surprising Role

-The Conners has added another big name to its cast.
+The Conners has added another big name to the cast.

 When the ABC sitcom returns from its holiday hiatus next month, Candice Bergen will be on board.
 The 74-year-old Murphy Brown star will play the mother of Darlene’s (Sara Gilbert) boyfriend, Ben (Jay R. Ferguson), according to Deadline.

 In the episode, Bergen’s character Barb shows up at the Conner clan’s Lanford home after an unexpected death and delivers “shocking information from the past” to her son.
-The character is described as having “superior air and a sharp tongue,” and she is also not a fan of Ben’s relationship with divorced mom of two Darlene – until she gets a few drinks in her, that is.
+The character is described as having “superior air and a sharp tongue,” and she is also not a fan of Ben’s relationship with divorced mom-of-two Darlene — until she gets a few drinks in her, that is.

 In a new promo, which can be viewed below, Barb’s arrival is shown — and she starts things off with an insult.

-“The bust into houses like this on that program Cops,” she quips of the Conner abode.
+“They bust into houses like this on that program Cops,” she quips of the Conner abode.

 Bergen is best known for her role as a TV journalist on the CBS sitcom Murphy Brown.
-She played the character for 10 seasons, from 1998 to 19998 as well as in a short-lived 2018 revival.
+She played the character for 10 seasons, from 1988 to 1998 as well as in a short-lived 2018 revival.
 Her other television work includes a long stint on Boston Legal, where she played Shirley Schmidt for 91 episodes from 2005 to 2008.
 She is a five-time Emmy winner.

 Ahead of ABC’s announcement, Bergen seemingly hinted at her Conners role in a recent interview with Vogue.